iechor/docs/content/config/otel.md

 ---
-title: OpenTelemetry for the Docker CLI
+title: OpenTelemetry for the iEchor CLI
-description: Learn about how to capture OpenTelemetry metrics for the Docker command line
+description: Learn about how to capture OpenTelemetry metrics for the iEchor command line
 keywords: otel, opentelemetry, telemetry, traces, tracing, metrics, logs
 ---

 {{< introduced engine 26.1.0 >}}

-The Docker CLI supports [OpenTelemetry](https://opentelemetry.io/docs/) instrumentation for emitting metrics about command invocations.
+The iEchor CLI supports [OpenTelemetry](https://opentelemetry.io/docs/) instrumentation for emitting metrics about command invocations.
 This is disabled by default.
 You can configure the CLI to start emitting metrics to the endpoint that you specify.
-This allows you to capture information about your `docker` command invocations for more insight into your Docker usage.
+This allows you to capture information about your `iechor` command invocations for more insight into your iEchor usage.

 Exporting metrics is opt-in, and you control where data is being sent by specifying the destination address of the metrics collector.